AAlab1819/ProjectTeam03-B/README.md

 ```

 ##### Note
-In the first example the from can reach home in two jumps: the first jump from the point 1 to the point 4 (the length of the jump is three), and the second jump from the point 4 to the point 8 (the length of the jump is four).
+In the first example the frog can reach home in two jumps: the first jump from the point 1 to the point 4 (the length of the jump is three), and the second jump from the point 4 to the point 8 (the length of the jump is four).

 In the second example the frog can not reach home, because to make it she need to jump on a distance three, but the maximum length of her jump equals to two.